-To learn more about how you can protect yourself and others, see Physical Distancing at BC Centre for Disease Control
+To learn more about how you can protect yourself and others, see BC Centre for Disease Control: Physical Distancing.

-Wear a mask if you have symptoms of COVID-19 or are caring for a person with symptoms.
-Masks act as a barrier and help stop droplets from spreading when you cough or sneeze.
+Masks act as a barrier and help stop droplets from spreading when you talk, laugh, sing, cough or sneeze.
 Using a mask in combination with the above preventative measures can help protect those around you.